Steven Holzman, MD - Gynecomastia Specialist

 • What can I do to help reduce scarring after gynecomastia surgery?

 New scars will always appear fairly prominent, oftentimes in varying shades of red, pink, and purple.
 In order to reduce the appearance of your male breast reduction surgery scars, you should avoid sun exposure and ensure that you always apply sunscreen when your chest will be exposed.
 Dr. Holzman can also recommend medical-grade scar reduction treatments and products to help further minimize the aesthetic impacts.
-Generally speaking, scars on the chest may take a year or more to fully heal, so be patient.
+Generally speaking, scars on the chest may take a year or more to fully heal, but generally look great after three months.
+The final appearance of the chest takes three to six months to fully achieve but once again, you will be presentable without a shirt after about two weeks, depending on the amount of bruising you have.

 • What can I expect during my first post-op visit after gynecomastia surgery?